Favorite Commercials | The IHOP French Toast Commercial

 In 2005 IHOP sponsored a "French Toast Festival", where they offered discounts for a period on this item.
 Such restaurant promotions are commonplace, and they are often publicized with commercials.
 So far, so ordinary.

 The commercial opens on two hunky cowboys.
-They are dressed in full cowboy gear, identical matching white cowboy outfits.
+They are dressed in full cowboy gear, identical matching "white shirt and giant black hat and scarf" cowboy outfits.
 They have thick Western twangs.
-One says to the other: "What happened to our friend?"
+One says to the other: "What's gotten into to Rusty?"
+All the colors in the background are completely desaturated and dull.

 Cut to the friend.
-He is a third man, dressed not as a cowboy in white, but in a bright red shirt, together with a bright red beret.
+He is a third man, dressed not as a cowboy in white, but in a bright red shirt, together with a black beret.
 He says "Bonjour" in an American Western accent.

 The friend has been eating French toast at the IHOP, and has turned into a Frenchman.
 After a break showing close-ups of French Toast, the commercial ends with the two cowboys and their friend, still in his French beret, chowing down at the IHOP on French Toast, laughing and talking together.